liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/08-search-and-indexing/01-enabling-search-and-indexing-for-guestbooks/03-handling-indexing-in-the-guestbook-service-layer.markdown

+---
+header-id: handling-indexing-in-the-guestbook-service-layer
+---

-# Handling Indexing in the Guestbook Service Layer [](id=handling-indexing-in-the-guestbook-service-layer)
+# Handling Indexing in the Guestbook Service Layer

 <div class="learn-path-step">
     <p>Enabling Search and Indexing for Guestbooks<br>Step 3 of 3</p>